Table of Contents

 Great Wolf Lodge in Niagara Falls is the only Great Wolf Lodge in Canada, and is known as the premier Indoor Waterpark in Niagara Falls and also has an outdoor water park area in the summer.
 Great Wolf Lodge offered the perfect family destination for myself and two other families with very young children to meet up and go on vacation together and feel a retreat from regular day to day life even though we were only away 2 days.
-Great Wolf Lodge is built with families in mind from the entertainment to themed rooms, the kids are the target market when creating this Family Vacation Spot.
+Great Wolf Lodge is a family-friendly resort built with families in mind from the entertainment to themed rooms, the kids are the target market when creating this Family Vacation Spot.
 The resort has hot tubs, coffee shops, and poolside bars to keep parents happy while they visit.

 Our Pack of Wolf Cubs:

 The main lobby is the hub of Great Wolf Lodge and offers guests a themed experience with animated characters in the forest show at the back of the lobby, wolves on the fireplace, and Monty the Moose above the main wall who often can be found talking.
 The Grand lobby is also decorated seasonally for Halloween and Christmas, especially the large fireplace and the front desk is located nearby.

 The Grand Lobby use to be the first place families would see as they checked into Great Wolf Lodge Niagara Falls however they have changed this procedure since the Pandemic.
 The Lobby is the activity hub as the Forest Friends Show, Bedtime Storytime, Character Visits and Yoga all take place in the lobby area at different times throughout the day.
 Thumper loved learning the names of all the different animal characters located throughout the lobby.